FNS-Division/mobile-network-capacity-checker/README.md

 ![Example](https://i.postimg.cc/d3MHnLMz/STP-dummy-data.png)

+## Sourcing open data

+We have provide an [example](notebooks/get_open_data.ipynb) to follow along of how to source open data on amenities and cell sites.

 ## Technical documentation

 See our [technical documentation](https://fns-division.github.io/mobile-network-capacity-model-documentation/) for in-depth information on our mobile network capacity models, including instructions on how to use each function.